rsocket/rsocket-js/docs/03-flowable-api.md

 ### map() (method)

-Applies a transform function to values produced by this Flowable.
-Similar to `Array.prototype.map`, `Observable.prototype.map`, etc.
+This method applies a transform function to values produced by this `Flowable`.
+This is similar to `Array.prototype.map`, `Observable.prototype.map`, etc.

 ```javascript